Article Translations: (Spanish)

 What Is an Abscess?

-So the abscess forms as your body is trying to get rid of an infection for you.
-But then the abscess (say: ab-sess) becomes part of the problem because it's an area of infected tissue that needs attention.
-An abscess contains pus.
+The abscess forms as your body is trying to get rid of an infection.
+But then the abscess (say: AB-sess) becomes part of the problem because it's an area of infected tissue that contains pus.

 What's pus?
 Often it's a white or yellow goopy substance.
 It contains the germs, fluids, and cells the body has shed — basically anything that the body wants to get rid of.